lakiw/pcfg_cracker/docs/source/pcfg_trainer.rst

   - The trainer identifies the alphabet to use for constructing Markov chains

-  - Duplicate password detecion is performed.
+  - Duplicate password detection is performed.
 Duplicates a good, so if no duplicates are found in the training set it can print an warning to the user of this tool.
 In the future, this may also be used in some of the probability smoothing functionality.

 - **Second Pass**: This pass is where the core grammar for the PCFG is created from the training set